Hicham Faik

-Hicham Faik (born 19 March 1993) is a Dutch professional footballer who plays as a midfielder for Saudi Arabian club Al-Bukiryah.
+Hicham Faik (born 19 March 1993) is a Dutch professional footballer who most recently played as a midfielder for Saudi Arabian club Al-Bukiryah.

 Club career

 The left-footed midfielder formerly played for Almere City and moved to Roda JC on a free in 2014.
 He joined Excelsior on a 2-year contract in summer 2016 after Roda released him.
-On 9 April 2018, it was announced Faik had signed a three-year deal with Belgian First Division A side Zulte Waregem.
+On 9 April 2018, it was announced Faik had signed a three-year deal with Belgian First Division A side Zulte Waregem, but he left the club for Heerenveen a year later.
+After another one-year spell, Faik moved to the Middle East when joining Saudi side Al-Faisaly.

 On 6 September 2022, Faik joined Al-Ahli on a one-year deal.

 On 30 July 2023, Faik joined Al-Bukiryah on a free transfer.